ccxt/ccxt/wiki/Manual.md

     +=============================================================+
 ```

 Full public and private HTTP REST APIs for all exchanges are implemented.
-WebSocket and FIX implementations in JavaScript, PHP, Python are available in [CCXT Pro](https://ccxt.pro), which is a professional addon to CCXT with support for WebSocket streams.
+WebSocket implementations in JavaScript, PHP, Python are available in [CCXT Pro](https://ccxt.pro), which is a professional addon to CCXT with support for WebSocket streams.

 - [**Exchanges**](#exchanges)
 - [**Markets**](#markets)